Skip to content

 The New NHSGGC Equality Scheme (2025-2029)

-This session will take you through some of the key principles of Speaking Up and being an Active Bystander, empowering staff across NHSGGC to challenge poor behaviours.
-Drawing on lessons from our Sexual Harassment: Cut It Out programme, Anthony Craig, Senior EDI Advisor, will show you how, when we challenge poor behaviours, we can shift the boundaries of what is considered acceptable within our culture.
+This session took delegates through some of the key principles of Speaking Up and being an Active Bystander, empowering staff across NHSGGC to challenge poor behaviours.
+Drawing on lessons from our Sexual Harassment: Cut It Out programme, Anthony Craig, Senior EDI Advisor, showed delegates when we challenge poor behaviours, we can shift the boundaries of what is considered acceptable within our workplace culture.

 Civility Saves Lives

-Civility Saves Lives (CSL) is about how we treat each other at work.
+Civility Saves Lives (CSL) breakout session was delivered by Julie Pearson and covered how we treat each other at work.
 The aim of the CSL campaign in NHSGGC is to encourage positive workplace relationships and environments where the culture is improved by promoting the value of kind, caring and respectful interactions.
-The campaign also aims to raise awareness and understanding of the impact that rude, unprofessional and unproductive behaviour has and how the calling it out with compassion approach can help to address incivility.
+The campaign also aims to raise awareness and understanding of the impact that rude, unprofessional and unproductive behaviour has and how calling it out with a compassionate approach can help to address incivility.